jinyeying/jinyeying.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+My name is Yeying Jin, and I am expecting to graduate in January 2024.
+I am actively seeking Research or Computer Vision Scientist/Engineer roles.
-I am Yeying JIN, a Ph.D. student at the [Department of Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), National University of Singapore (NUS), supervised by [Prof. Robby T. Tan](http://tanrobby.github.io/).
+Currently, I am a fourth-year Ph.D. student at the [Department of Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), National University of Singapore (NUS), supervised by [Prof. Robby T. Tan](http://tanrobby.github.io/).
 I had my research internship in Adobe, mentored by [Connelly Barnes](http://www.connellybarnes.com/work/).
 I also have 1 year working experience as a Machine Learning Research Engineer.

 Previously, I completed my M.S. degree from ECE, NUS and received my B.Eng degree from the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
 My primary research interests include computer vision and deep learning, mainly focusing on image translation/generation, image/video enhancement.